 For example, if the pillar content is a blog post, a piece of micro-content could be an Instagram story showing an image related to the blog and a caption that links the viewer to the pillar content.

 This way the micro-content brings the pillar content to the viewer in a faster, more informal way, leaving the viewer eager to read more.

-Learning from others, especially in your industry, is a great way to reduce your learning curve.
+Learning from other social media marketers, especially in your industry, is a great way to reduce your learning curve.

 Ask yourself, “what content are my competitors sharing on their social media?”
-See what content of theirs is receiving more activity and apply that to your posts with your twist.
+See what content and SEO of theirs is receiving more activity and apply that to your posts with your twist.

 Set goals for your social media account.

-It’s important to leverage analytics and post when activity is at its highest, as well as to post content that your followers enjoy most.
-Using analytic tools native to each social media platform, such as Twitter Analytics if you’re trying to track metrics on your Twitter profile, is a great way to start.
-Once your following and brand grow, external analytic software and tools are a great way to gain more insight and details.
+It’s important to leverage analytics tools and post when activity is at its highest, as well as to post content that your followers enjoy most.
+Using social media analytics native to each platform, such as Twitter Analytics if you’re trying to track metrics on your Twitter profile, is a great way to start.
+Once your following and brand grow, external search engine analytic software and tools such as Google Analytics are a great way to gain more insight and details.

 These goals should be attainable, detailed, fit your target audience, and competitive with others in your industry.
 Set small but substantial goals at first and then expand from there!